 The data framework – needs to serve an inherently complex business – and the subtlety of the data has been successfully modeled in relational database tables in the last couple of decades.
-Linking underlying data sets to CAD tools and their functionality solved lots of problems for customers – Capital being for me the first example that comes to mind.
+Linking underlying data sets to CAD tools and their functionality solved lots of problems for customers – CHS being for me the first example that comes to mind.
 Obviously.

 What does a design consist of nowadays?
 It is a virtualization an abstraction of some kind – it is the data.

 For a relational database to be holding the representation of the electrical interconnect design plus manufacturing BOM is a stable and well understood technology now.